 Teach students to think about others by becoming a mentor.
-High school students can partner with grade-schoolers that need a helping hand in academia and life.
+High school students can partner with grade-schoolers who need a helping hand in academia and life.

 Talking with strangers opens us up to different ideas, perspectives, and backgrounds.
 Challenge your students to speak with one new person per day.
 They’ll quickly see we’re not so different from one another.